YuriDevAT/YuriDevAT/README.md

 </p>
 <br />

-- 😄 I'm currently working ... on a Mobile App using React Native
+- 😄 I'm currently working ... on my portfolio using NextJS
 - 🌱 I’m currently learning ...
-React | NextJS
+NextJS | TypeScript
 - 👯 I’m looking to collaborate with ... someone who is interested in art / music
 - 🤔 I’m looking for help with ... parallex effect & animation
 - 💬 Ask me about ... my passion of Japanese & Korean culture and film(music)